MSDN-WhiteKnight/CilTools/docfx_project/articles/using-ciltools-metadata.md

 ## Getting P/Invoke parameters for the unmanaged method

-To get P/Invoke parameters for the method imported from unmanaged library, such as a DLL name or calling convention, use the <xref:CilTools.Reflection.CustomMethod.GetPInvokeParams> method.
+To get P/Invoke parameters for the method imported from unmanaged library, such as a DLL name or calling convention, use the <xref:CilTools.Reflection.ICustomMethod.GetPInvokeParams> method.
 The following example displays P/Invoke information for all unmanaged methods in the given assembly:

 ```csharp
 using System;